 If you do use glue with zinc ingredients, there are a few things you can do to keep you from health concerns.

 - Don’t use adhesives to keep poor fitting dentures in place

 - Use the least amount of glue necessary (most tubes are designed to last at least 4 weeks or longer)

 While there are times when you should consider using denture creams or strips, there are plenty of times you should not.
 Only your dentist can tell you specifically what’s right for you.
 Some of the reasons we suggest our patients avoid using these products are when:

 - If you haven’t had an adjustment in a long time- you should still go to your dentist for regular checkups.
 They will determine when you need to have an adjustment made.
 Your dentures should not slip around or hurt you.

 - When you aren’t diligent about cleaning your mouth- whether you use an adhesive or not, you need to have good oral hygiene.
 You need to brush, soak, and rinse your dentures every day.
 Also, you need to clean off the old adhesive from your gums as well.

 Ideally, you should have proper fitting teeth that don’t require you to use a cream or strip.
-Instead of relying on adhesives as a solution, let Dr. Roe give you a better option, such as overdentures.
+Instead of relying on adhesives as a solution, let one of our dentists give you a better option, such as overdentures.

 Contact us For a Consultation

 If you’re tired of using denture adhesive, call our office today.
-Dr. Jason Roe will do an exam and give you options of how to stabilize your teeth.
+One of our dentists will do an exam and give you options of how to stabilize your teeth.
 Whether you need a denture reline or want to go with implants, we can help you.
 Call now so we can get an appointment scheduled for you.
 Or, you can request an appointment with our online booking system.